Skip navigation

 • look at, look for, look like

-To “look for” someone or something means you are trying to find that person or thing.
+To look for people or things means you are trying to find them.

 When two people look very similar, you say one person looks like the other.